 Risk Management and Estate Planning FIN 9032 Email to a Friend An effective financial plan must account for anticipated events and issues such as retirement, taxation, education planning and investment planning as well as unanticipated realities like death, disability or major illness.
 Such a plan ensures that an estate is distributed in accordance with the wishes of the deceased and accounts for matters such as the guardianship of dependants and final liabilities.
 Our Risk Management and Estate Planning course teaches you how financial risks can be offset through the use of insurance and helps you develop a comprehensive knowledge of the features, characteristics and uses of various types of insurance (including disability, life, health, long-term care, property and liability).
 Study the estate planning process, including the unique features of different family relationships and support obligations for dependants, and explore the impact on taxation and property possession in the event of a relationship breakdown.
 Recommendation(s) You are best to complete our FIN 9030 Retirement Planning course prior to taking this course.
 Contact Information 416-415-5000, ext.
-2163 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, please use the contact information listed above.
+2163 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming year (September 2017 to August 2018) will be available on this website in early July 2017.
+Please visit this page again at that time.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.